torden/php-mdbm/README.md

 # PHP-mdbm

 *Unfortunately, Not ready for use.
-I developing codes in my leisure hours It won't be much longer...*
+It won't be much longer...*

 - MDBM is a super-fast memory-mapped key/value store.
 - MDBM is an ndbm work-alike hashed database library based on sdbm which is based on Per-Aake Larson’s Dynamic Hashing algorithms.